adobe/aem-dispatcher-experiments/experiments/statfileslevel/README.md

-# Effect of a `statfileslevel` greater than 0
+# Effect of a `/statfileslevel` greater than 0

-This experiment demonstrates why it is important to set the Dispatcher `statfileslevel` configuration property to a value greater than 0 (in most cases).
+This experiment demonstrates why it is important to set the Dispatcher `/statfileslevel` configuration property to a value greater than 0 (in most cases).

 ## Compatibility